Kong/go-apiops/README.md

 ### Local Install

 * Download the latest release archive of the CLI for your OS from the [releases page](https://github.com/Kong/go-apiops/releases).
-* Once you have downloaded, extract the release archive contents somewhere in your `PATH`, for example:
+* Once you have downloaded, extract the release archive contents somewhere, for example:

   ```bash
   tar xvf ~/Downloads/go-apiops_0.1.11_darwin_all.tar.gz -C /tmp